ICT Two Pass Review

 - First and Second Pass Costing Guidance for Defence ICT Projects [ 271 KB]

-Consideration of Agencies - ICT Investment Capability in the ICT Two Pass Process
+Consideration of Agencies' ICT Investment Capability in the ICT Two Pass Process

 The Government considers independently validated P3M3 assessment results in the ICT Two Pass process.

-All FMA Act agencies with an annual ICT spend greater than $2 million are required to incorporate in their first and second pass proposals the results of their P3M3 assessments.
+Non-corporate entities with an annual ICT spend greater than $2 million are required to incorporate in their first and second pass proposals the results of their P3M3 assessments.
 Current organisational capability in ICT-enabled investment will be considered as part of the ICT Two Pass Review process:

 - from December 2010, for agencies with annual ICT spends over $20 million, and

 - from June 2011, for agencies with annual ICT spends between $2 million and $20 million.

 Further information on Organisational Capability in ICT Investment is available in the ICT Investment Framework from the Finance website.

 For advice on the incorporation of P3M3 information in the ICT Two Pass process, please email the Capability Assessment mailbox.

 The ICT Two Pass Review process complements the Assurance Review Process for ICT enabled proposals.